Light & Versatile

 - Fruit: cherry, strawberry, cranberry

-- Structure: light to medium body, fine tannins, bright acidity
+- Feel: light to medium, fine tannin, bright acidity

 Key Regions